SSFS-Robotics/Team13813/README.md

  * Block Development Tool Changes
      - Includes a fix for a problem with the Velocity blocks that were reported in the FTC Technology forum (Blocks Programming subforum).
      - Change the "Save completed successfully." message to a white color so it will contrast with a green background.
-     - Fixed the "Download image" feature so it will work if there are text blocks in the op mode.
+     - Fixed the "Download image" feature so it will work if there are text blocks in the op facing.
  * Introduce support for Google's TensorFlow Lite technology for object detetion for 2018-2019 game.
      - TensorFlow lite can recognize Gold Mineral and Silver Mineral from 2018-2019 game.
      - Example Java and Block op modes are included to show how to determine the relative position of the gold block (left, center, right).